Olafaloofian/Git-Cheatsheet/README.md

 It is highly likely you will be asked questions about git during a coding interview, so it pays off to immerse yourself in this technology.

 Let's go over a few git commands you should be using a lot!
+Each command will be followed by a short description, and if there are arguments to enter they will be represented as `<argument>`.

 ```
 git add .